Wickremesinghe becomes interim Sri Lankan president

 But he added that “Ranil is a supporter of Gotabaya and other Rajapaksas.
 He was helping them.
 He also must go.”

-Protesters who had occupied government buildings retreated Thursday, restoring a tenuous calm in the capital, Colombo.
+The capital regained a tenuous calm after protesters who had occupied government buildings retreated Thursday.
 But with the political opposition in Parliament fractured, a solution to Sri Lanka’s many woes seemed no closer.

-The nation is seeking help from the International Monetary Fund and other creditors, but its finances are so poor that even obtaining a bailout has proven difficult, Wickremesinghe recently said.

-The country remains a powder keg, and the military warned Thursday that it had powers to respond in case of chaos — a message some found concerning.
+The country remains a powder keg, and the military warned Thursday that it had powers to respond in case of chaos — a message some found ominous.

-Abeywardana promised a swift and transparent process for electing a new president.

-“I request the honorable and loving citizens of this country to create a peaceful atmosphere in order to implement the proper Parliamentary democratic process and enable all members of Parliament to participate in the meetings and function freely and conscientiously,” he said Friday.
+Abeywardana, the speaker of Parliament, urged the public to “create a peaceful atmosphere in order to implement the proper Parliamentary democratic process and enable all members of Parliament to participate in the meetings and function freely and conscientiously.”

+Sri Lanka is seeking help from the International Monetary Fund and other creditors, but its finances are so poor that even obtaining a bailout has proven difficult, Wickremesinghe recently said.

 Maduka Iroshan, 26, a university student and protester, said he was “thrilled” that Rajapaksa had quit, because he “ruined the dreams of the young generation.”

-Months of protests reached a frenzied peak over the weekend when demonstrators stormed the president’s home and office and Wickremesinghe’s official residence.
+Months of protests reached a frenzied peak last weekend when demonstrators stormed the president’s home and office and Wickremesinghe’s official residence.
 On Wednesday, they seized his office.

 Images of protesters inside the buildings — lounging on elegant sofas and beds, posing at officials’ desks and touring the opulent settings — captured the world’s attention.